2018 LSU vs. Texas A&M football game: Game leaders

+Aftermath

 Post-game altercation

 After the game, LSU analyst Steve Kragthorpe reported to media that an unknown student with sideline credentials had punched him in the pacemaker.
 The student was later identified to be Texas A&M staffer Cole Fisher, the nephew of Texas A&M coach Jimbo Fisher.
 According to Kragthorpe, he was punched in response to telling Texas A&M's receiving coach, Dameyune Craig, to "move on" after Craig yelled profanities at LSU's coaching staff.
-In defense of Kragthrope, the LSU director of player development, Kevin Faulk, attacked Fisher and a fist-fight began.
+In defense of Kragthorpe, the LSU director of player development, Kevin Faulk, attacked Fisher and a fist-fight began.
 According to a release by Texas A&M University Police, Kragthorpe retracted his statements regarding being struck and that he required medical attention, although LSU disputed that a retraction was made.
-Video evidence later disputed Kragthrope's story and showed that he was not punched by Fisher.
-Instead, Kragthrope was seen yelling and confronting the Texas A&M receiving corps and was shoved away by Fisher.
-No reported injuries were sustained by Kragthrope, Faulk, or Fisher and no charges were issued.
+Video evidence later disputed Kragthorpe's story and showed that he was not punched by Fisher.
+Instead, Kragthorpe was seen yelling and confronting the Texas A&M receiving corps and was shoved away by Fisher.
+No reported injuries were sustained by Kragthorpe, Faulk, or Fisher and no charges were issued.